froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-one-click-install-how-to.md

 ```sh
 bash < <(curl -Ls http://bit.ly/initopeny)
 ```
+The command above will run approximately 10 minutes.

 4. In the end you should see a message similar to
 ```
 Open http://127.0.0.1/core/install.php to proceed with OpenY installation.